 - 1. Apply for Admission. - 2.
 New and transfer students must submit an Application for Admission which may be obtained from the Admissions and Records Office or online at www.nmjc.edu. - 3.
-Submit official transcripts.
-An official transcript of the student's academic record in high school and the record at each college attended since leaving high school must be filed with the Registrar's Office.
-The applicant is responsible for having these records forwarded to the Registrar's Office.
-Transcripts should be sent immediately following the close of the last semester of attendance in high school and / or other colleges.
+Transfer students must submit official transcripts from all colleges / universities attended for possible transfer credit.
+Transcripts should be sent immediately following the close of the last semester of attendance at other colleges.